hichem-abdellali/L2D2/README.md

 }
 ```

-The repository includes the pre-trained detector/descriptor python code, the line extraction matlab code and the patch creation matlab code.
+The repository includes the full L2D2 pipline which includes: the pre-trained detector/descriptor python code, the line extraction matlab code and the patch creation matlab code.

 For the Matlab code, the Package contains all the necessary functions.